PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

  right: "Hello, World"
 ```

-We finally have a compiling program but it is not meeting our requirements according to the test.
-Let's make the test pass by using the name argument and concatenate it with `Hello,`:
+We have a compiling program that doesn't meet our requirements.
+Let's make the test pass by using the name argument:

 ```rust
 pub fn greet(name: &str) -> String {